Security Checkup

 - Entra ID controls show "Unavailable" — the relay may not have the Graph permissions for Conditional Access and Identity Protection.
 Re-run the permission grant script and ensure

-Policy.Read.AllandIdentityRiskyUser.Read.Allare included. - Power Platform DLP shows an error — the M365 CLI login with Managed Identity requires additional Power Platform API permissions.
+Policy.Read.AllandIdentityRiskyUser.Read.Allare included. - Power Platform DLP shows an error — the Managed Identity must be registered as a Power Platform management application via the grant permissions script.
 This is optional; other categories are unaffected.

 - Scan stuck in "Collecting" — same as Tenant Healthcheck.
 Check relay logs and restart if needed.